-Many women have heard that you should not take anything while you are pregnant or breastfeeding.
-This is true for certain medications without a doubt, but there are, for instance, some allergy medications that are safe during breastfeeding.
-There is no reason that you should have to suffer through the symptoms associated with allergies.
+Many people have heard that it’s not safe to take any medication while pregnant or breastfeeding.
+This is true for certain medications, but some allergy medications are safe during breastfeeding.
+There is no need to suffer through the symptoms associated with allergies while breastfeeding.

-There are three things breastfeeding moms should consider when it comes to allergy medications:
+There are three things to consider when it comes to taking allergy medications while breastfeeding:

-- what effect it will have on your baby
+- What effect it will have on the baby

-Always get advice from your GP before taking any medicine if you're breastfeeding.
-If you would like to start with something very minimal, practitioners will recommend that you use saline nose or eye drops to alleviate stuffiness or itchy, dry eyes.
+Always get advice from a health care provider before taking any medicine while breastfeeding.
+For something very minimal, health care providers will recommend saline nose or eye drops to alleviate stuffiness or itchy, dry eyes.

-Another alternative to treat allergies while nursing, is to have your medical provider administer allergy injections — so-called allergen immunotherapy.
-According to a Joint Task Force on Practice Parameters "there is no evidence of an increased risk of prescribing or continuing allergen immunotherapy for a mother while breastfeeding and no risk for the breastfed child”.
+Another alternative to treat allergies while nursing is allergy injections or allergen immunotherapy.
+According to the Joint Task Force on Practice Parameters, “There is no evidence of an increased risk of prescribing or continuing allergen immunotherapy for a parent while breastfeeding and no risk for the breastfed child.”

-If you find that you are still experiencing uncontrolled symptoms, there are oral allergy medications that are safe to take while breastfeeding.
+For continued uncontrolled symptoms, there are also oral allergy medications that are safe to take while breastfeeding.